averoli/test-holaluz/README.md

 # vue-holaluz

-This application is built using Vue.js framework.
+This is my first application built using Vue.js framework.

 For UI components used a library  https://picocss.com/